LLNL/echemfem/joss/paper.md

 These devices have many applications, from miniaturized lithium-ion batteries for medical devices up to industrial-scale hydrogen fuel cells for backup power generation.
 Energy storage devices include batteries and supercapacitors, as well as flow batteries, which utilize a flowing electrolyte instead of a stationary liquid or polymer electrolyte.
 Electrolyzers are devices that use electrical energy to perform electrochemical reactions.
-Some current industrial applications for electrolysis include the color-alkali process for the production of chlorine gas and the Hall-Héroult process for aluminum production.
+Some current industrial applications for electrolysis include the chlor-alkali process for the production of chlorine gas and the Hall-Héroult process for aluminum production.
-Active areas of research include the development of electrolyzers that transform carbon dioxide into useful chemicals and electrolyzers that create hydrogen from water.
+Active areas of research include the development of electrolyzers that transform carbon dioxide into useful chemicals such as base molecules for sustainable aviation fuels or the chemical industry, as well as electrolyzers that create hydrogen from water.
 In the reverse process, fuel cells use fuels such as hydrogen to generate electricity.
 While electrochemical devices span many scales and industries, the governing equations and underlying physical phenomena remain similar.